 But having a legal BAC doesn’t entirely prevent such arrests.
 That’s because police in many states can arrest drivers for impaired driving even when they have legal BACs.

-The risk of being stopped for DWI increases as the actual BAC is nearer and nearer the illegal level.
-This is because breathalyzers often generate false readings.
-If you’re close to the limit, an erroneous reading could push you over the limit.
+The risk of being stopped for DWI increases as the actual BAC is nearer and nearer the illegal limit.
+This is because breath testers often generate false readings.
+If you’re close to the limit, an false reading could push you over the limit.

-Breathalyzers don’t actually measure BAC.
+Breath testers don’t actually measure BAC.
 That requires analysis of a sample of the driver’s blood.
 Instead, the devices only indirectly estimate it.
 And many, many things can cause an erroneous estimate.
-Discover more at Accuracy of Breathalyzers: A Threat to Law-Abiding Drivers.
+Learn more at Accuracy of Breath Testers.

-Therefore, it’s important to keep your BAC well below the illegal level.
-Don’t let an inaccurate breathalyzer estimate unfairly nail you.
+It’s important to keep your BAC well below the illegal level.
+Don’t let an inaccurate breath tester estimate unfairly nail you.

 II.
 When Stopped for DWI or DUI